danielbh/danielhollcraft.com/ui/pages/services/index.md

 - Migrate you from an expensive architecture to a much more affordable one.
 - Leverage the new [Serverless paradigm](https://en.wikipedia.org/wiki/Serverless_computing) and allow you to pay based on use instead of by per-hour.

+### Web Front-End Development

+As a React.js expert I can provide consulting or build a web interface that is modern and leverages the newest and best technologies.
+I can help you structure your front end code (html, css, javascript) in a way that scales.

 [comment]: <> (Here are a few examples of what I've done Coming soon)

+### Mobile Development

+I can build you a cross-platform app that uses React Native to give you a native feeling app that works on both iOS and Android.

+[comment]: <> (Here is a testimonial - Coming soon)

+[comment]: <> (Here are a few examples of what I've done Coming soon)

 ### Quality Assurance
-I've been practicing Test-driven development for six years.
+I've been practicing Test-Driven Development for six years.
 Provided it is a Javascript app I can help you implement quality assurance at any level of your stack.
 This includes unit testing, integration testing, and end-to-end testing.

 [comment]: <> (Here are a few examples of what I've done Coming soon)